KwiatLab/group-website-jekyll/README.md

 Maintaining the Kwiat group website with Jekyll
 ==================

+This is a guide to maintaining the [Kwiat group website](http://research.physics.illinois.edu/QI/Photonics/) using Jekyll and other tools.

 This guide was written by Rebecca Holmes.
 Contact me at rholmes4@illinois.edu if you need help.

 *NOTE: I built this website using Jekyll on Windows 7.
 Jekyll and most of the other tools needed to maintain the website are also available for Mac and Linux, but I don't have any experience using them on other platforms.*